moderndatacompany/dataos.info/docs/resources/lens/api_endpoints_and_scopes.md

 3. Note down your API key and keep it secure.
 You will use this key to authenticate your API requests.

-APIkey tokens can also be fetched from the DataOS GUI, for more details refer to the [documentation here](/interfaces/#create-tokens).
+API key tokens can also be fetched from the DataOS GUI, for more details refer to the [documentation here](/interfaces/#create-tokens).

 ## meta scope